There are nine protected characteristics identified in the Equality Act 2010.

 Pregnancy and Maternity

-Expect and new mothers working at the University of Bath
+Expecting and new mothers working at the University of Bath

 The Human Resources website contains information about being pregnant whilst at work.
 There is also advice about your workstation and other working arrangements you will need to consider.

 A dedicated welfare room for use of expectant and nursing mothers is available in Wessex House.
-This room contains a bed to aid relaxation, a chair and fridge for milk to be expressed.
+This room contains a bed to aid relaxation, a chair and a fridge for milk to be expressed.